+Dead Hour is a short dramatic scripted scene.
 After a late night of partying, JESSICA and LEXI have both gotten home separately.
-The action takes place in their living room/kitchen.
+2 women.

 - Download the free .pdf screenplay version: Dead Hour